MhAllan/TcpServiceCore/README.md

 * Create instance of ServiceHost&lt;T&gt; where T is your service type
 * Add contracts: for every contract you want to expose you need to call AddContract&lt;T&gt; on the host, where T is your contract type
 * AddContract&lt;T&gt; takes one parameter of type ChannelConfig, so you can configure contracts differently
-* Initializing Service: Sometimes you may need to initialize services before invoking their operations, you can't do that by any constructor because the dispatcher uses the parameterless constructor.
+* Initializing Services: Sometimes you may need to initialize services before invoking their operations, you can't do that by any constructor because the dispatcher uses the parameterless constructor.
 So to initialize a service you can listen to **ServiceInstantiated** event fired by **ServiceHost&lt;T&gt;**
 * Open the host

 #### Creating Proxy